DR vs DA vs Ur: Which Backlink Metric Actually Predicts Rankings?

 UR captures the actual linking page's authority.
 DR captures the host domain's aggregate authority.
 For link-building decisions, the linking page matters more.
 Reporting on UR aligns client visibility with what actually moves rankings.

-Want Us to Audit Your Backlink Profile Using These Metrics?
+Want Us To Audit Your Backlink Profile Using These Metrics?

 Metric analysis is one phase of every link building program we run, layered into the broader audit covered in our backlink audit guide.
 Book a slot to discuss your profile.